PeakIndicators/Getting-Started-On-Azure-ML/Documents/Create-Compute-Cluster.md

 # Create and Remove a Compute Cluster

-This document details how to create a compute cluster in the studio.
+This document details how to create a compute cluster in Azure ML Studio.

 ## What's a compute target?
 With Azure Machine Learning, you can train your model on a variety of resources or environments, collectively referred to as compute targets.
 A compute target can be a local machine or a cloud resource, such as an Azure Machine Learning Compute, Azure HDInsight, or a remote virtual machine.
-You can also create compute targets for model deployment as described in ["Where and how to deploy your models"](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-and-where).
+You can also create compute targets for model deployment as described in [Deploy a model as a batch inferencing service](../Documents/Deploy-Batch-Inference-Pipeline.md) and [Deploy a model as a real-time inferencing service](../Documents/Deploy-Real-Time-Service.md).

 Compute types include:
 * **[Compute instance](./Documents/Create-Compute-Instance.md):** Development workstations that data scientists can use to work with data and models.